Wissenschaft des Judentums (Movement)

 Identifier: AR 410 / MF 874

-Overview This collection contains papers of the ancestors of Franz Rosenzweig.
+Abstract This collection contains papers of the ancestors of Franz Rosenzweig.
 Included are vital certificates, marriage and engagement contracts, school papers, military papers, letters, poems, photos, and clippings concerning members of the Rosenzweig, Ehrenberg, and Eisenberg families.
 There is also correspondence of Adam Rosenzweig, including letters from Samuel Meyer Ehrenberg and Leopold Zunz.